Iterative Motion Editing with Natural Language: Evaluation

 \subsubsection{Experimental Setup}

-To quantitatively evaluate our system, we compare it's performance against a state-of-the-art text-to-motion model MDM~\cite{tevet2023human}, using automated metrics and a user study.
+To quantitatively evaluate our system, we compare its performance against two SOTA text-to-motion models: MDM~\cite{tevet2023human} and MoMask~\cite{guo2023momask}, using automated metrics and a user study.

-To generate edited motions for quantitative evaluation, we first write 10 captions describing different motions that are plentiful in MDM's training data like kicking and throwing, e.g., ``A person is kicking with the right foot."
-Captions are fed into MDM to generate several source motions (MDM-Source).
+MDM cannot take source motions as input; therefore, to generate edited motions, we first write ten captions that are plentiful in MDM's training data (HumanML3D~\cite{Guo_2022_CVPR}) like kicking and throwing, e.g., ``A person is kicking with the right foot.''
+Captions are fed into MDM to generate several motions to be \Xsrc.
 Next, we concatenate each source caption with different editing instructions, e.g., ``A person is kicking with the right foot.
-As you kick, raise your arms out to the side."
-For the baseline, we fix MDM's generation seed and rerun it on the concatenated caption; we call this baseline MDM-PE (MDM with \textit{prompt engineering}).
-Our system edits MDM-Source with the same concatenated caption.
+As you kick, raise your arms out to the side.''
+Editing instructions were inspired by kinematic motion descriptions that appeared often in HumanML3D.
+For the baseline, MDM-Edit, we fix MDM's generation seed and rerun it on the concatenated caption.
+We compare MDM-Edit with our system's editing of \Xsrc using the same caption.

+MoMask can perform mask-based editing, e.g., inpainting source motions within a specified mask given a new prompt, but cannot deduce mask frame indices.
+So, we generate a separate set of \Xsrc with MoMask, then employ our LLM-based parser to determine the frame(s) associated with different editing prompts.
+We rerun MoMask with the editing prompts using masks centered around these frames, producing baseline MoMask-Edit.